pulumi-demos/examples/README.md

 This repo, [Pulumi-Demos examples](https://github.com/pulumi-demos/pulumi-deployments), is part of a github org used by the pre and post sales teams.
 The intent of this repo is to reflect larger scale and more involved use-cases and examples to demonstrate key Pulumi concepts and constructs.

-## (Proposed) Requirements - THIS SECTION TO BE REMOVED WHEN REPO GOES PUBLIC
-See and comment here: https://docs.google.com/document/d/1CWVYzXoC4Uy0cZhe7sVpKChqQyauMQrBT00xHlbknu0/edit

 ## Use-Cases and Narratives
 A quick reference of which stories can be told with which examples.
 Each referenced folder includes a README with more details around the use-case and related narrative.